 Research funding and partners

 We continue to encourage staff to apply for research funding from European research programmes at this time.
 The EU has been an important source of funding for our research at the University of Leicester.
-We have seen in the past year the largest percentage increase in EU grant funding of any UK institution: up 72% to £6.7 million.
+We have seen significant year-on-year increases in European Commission awards culminating in a 47% increase in award value in 2018/19.

 Exit from the EU will mean that the UK’s future membership of Horizon 2020 and the forthcoming Horizon Europe will change.
 If there is a deal then our continued access to some forms of European funding is assured under the terms of the withdrawal agreement for the remainder of the transition period.

 In the event of a no-deal exit our future access to many sources of European research funding will be restricted.
 The UK Government is developing an underwrite system that will permit nearly all existing research projects to continue largely unchanged.
 There will be some contractual changes and our RED team are preparing to assist our researchers through this process.
-The future of proposals currently being evaluated, but not awarded, is not known at this time.
+In recent updates, the UK Government have made provisions for any submitted proposals that the EC will not continue to assess after Brexit to be resubmitted to UKRI for independent review and funding if successful.
+Details about how this will be implemented are not yet known.

 In the longer term, irrespective of the type of Brexit that the UK selects, the UK Government has stated that it will seek to negotiate associated status that may allow access to some future programmes.
 The outcome of these proposed negotiations is currently impossible to predict.

-It is currently thought that the UK will no longer have access to mono-beneficiary programmes, including the European Research Council and all Marie Skłodowska-Curie Actions (MSCA) in the event of a no-deal outcome or after the transition period in the effect of an exit deal being agreed.
+It is currently thought that the UK will no longer have access to mono-beneficiary programmes, including the European Research Council’s Starting, Consolidator and Advance Grants and Marie Skłodowska-Curie Action’s (MSCA) European Fellowships in the event of a no-deal outcome or after the transition period in the effect of an exit deal being agreed.
 The UK Government’s position remains that they wish to negotiate access to these programmes after exit from the EU.
 The probability of this happening is unknown, and the likely timescales are equally uncertain.
 We will keep staff informed of these negotiations.

 What have we done?